 South Carolina has a procedure that allows inheritors to skip probate altogether when the value of all the assets left behind is less than a certain amount.
 All an inheritor has to do is prepare a short document, stating that he or she is entitled to a certain asset.
 This document, signed under oath, is called an affidavit.
 When the person or institution holding the property -- for example, a bank where the deceased person had an account -- gets the affidavit and a copy of the death certificate, it releases the asset.

-The out-of-court affidavit procedure is available in South Carolina if the value of property passing by will or under law, less liens and encumbrances, is $10,000 or less.
+The out-of-court affidavit procedure is available in South Carolina if the value of property passing by will or under law, less liens and encumbrances, is $25,000 or less.
 A probate judge must approve the affidavit.
 There is a 30-day waiting period.
+The affidavit must be filed in the county probate court where the deceased person lived.
 S.C.
 Code Ann. § 62-3-1201.

 South Carolina has a simplified probate process for small estates.
 To use it, an executor files a written request with the local probate court asking to use the simplified procedure.
 The court may authorize the executor to distribute the assets without having to jump through the hoops of regular probate.

 You can use the simplified small estate process in South Carolina if the value of property passing by will or under state law, less liens and encumbrances, is $25,000 or less (not counting exempt property, costs of administration, funeral expenses, and medical expenses of last illness).
 This option is also available if the executor is the sole beneficiary in the deceased person’s will.